czhou578/python-sockets/README.md

 # socket.py

-My work for learning socket programming in Python for Summer 2023.
-This was done in preparation for taking CS 425 Distributed Systems at UIUC.
+Playing around with socket programming in Python.
+This was done in preparation for taking distributed systems in Fall 2023 semester.